 - Say a special prayer

-- Put out your nativity scene
+- Put out your nativity scene (and talk about it)

 You’ll find all sorts of great holiday printables in the resource library too!